How To Make Interactive Training Videos (+6 Video Templates)

 Create your core content first.
 Choose your AI avatar, write your script, and build the foundation of your video.

-You can also check out my guide to creating a video in Synthesia.
+For more detail on this step, you can check out my detailed guide to creating a training video in Synthesia.

 Step 3: Identify natural interaction points